-I had heard great things about Scotland, and in particular Edinburgh, so despite being weary, inside I was really looking forward to seeing it for myself.
+I had heard great things about Scotland, and in particular Edinburgh.
+I was really looking forward to seeing it for myself.
 Upon arrival, we clambered on to a huge two story bus that was lit up with white and pink fluorescent lights and was scattered with backwards and forwards facing seats with tables in the middle of them.

-By then it was 11pm at night, and I wasn’t too sure if I was in a bus, a nightclub or a mobile brothel.
-Luckily the journey was uneventful and in about 45 minutes we were in Edinburgh and safely checked into our hotel.
+By then it was 11pm at night, and I wasn’t too sure if I was in a bus, a nightclub.
+Luckily the journey was uneventful and in about 45 minutes later we were in Edinburgh and safely checked into our hotel.

 Edinburgh is an old city.
 The old town boasts beautiful gothic style buildings and the castle sits high above the town on top of an extinct volcano.
 It was here we chose to venture first.
 More like a walled city than a castle, the complex hosts a range of buildings varying in nature from the Scottish Crown Jewels, to a museum dedicated to war.

 We had a stunning day of 19 degrees and sunshine so we sat out in the sun for a light lunch.
 Being a long weekend, the city was alive with music and a parade and more than its fair share of bucks and hens parties parading about in fancy dress (lets just say some of the costumes clearly revealed ‘what’ was under that kilt!).

 The Edinburgh festival scene is active all throughout the year.
 Most people have heard of the Edinburgh Comedy Festival, but it expands much beyond this and is a city rich in arts and culture.
 We spent a great couple of days in Edinburgh before it was time to head out to the Highlands.

 Unfortunately, Sunday was not predicted to be as nice as Saturday, so we decided to head out on the train and explore Glasgow.
 I can honestly say other than a few statues that had been vandalised; having lunch at the pub was the highlight.